 The Igorote Lingan is actually used to capture condors in the Caraballo Mountains, and is quite effective along cliff walls and by the entrances to small caves.
 This device consists of slender bamboo tied in horse hairs.
 It is put up above favorite bushes and shrubs, or any other favorite perches of the flocking birds as condors will perch there to hunt.

-Snares by sea
+Snares by Sea

-Wild Fowl rock snare this was popularized mostly with duck, but any wild fowl can be caught if you have the right bait.
+The wild Fowl rock snare was popularized mostly with duck, but any wild fowl can be caught if you have the right bait.
 A thick stake is driven into the water bed and a stone about 1/3 or ½ the duck’s weight is placed on top of it.

 Drowning Snare Set uses a noose and activation with a steep hill.
 Once the trigger is activated, it pulls the animal down into the water source to await retrieval.

 Many suggest using more than a few at once to capitalize on the fish when they are the most active, at midnight.
 Set them when night first falls, so when midnight comes around you are ready.
 Check them in the morning and claim your catches.

-Water Apache this is a variation of the apache foot trap, but placed in the water with a bait stick in the middle or buried bait.
+Water Apache.
+This is a variation of the apache foot trap, but placed in the water with a bait stick in the middle or buried bait.
 When used over a hole dug a few feet deep you can trap animals that may be leery of trails but need to come to the water to drink and prey on other animals there.

-The key to survival and especially when hunting by snare, is to utilize all resources you have and adjust and modify as you go.
+The key to survival, and especially when hunting by snare, is to utilize all resources you have and adjust and modify as you go.
 This is the best way to achieve success and the best tool you have is your reasoning and ability to evolve in these situations.